xStarbound/xStarbound/doc/lua/object.md

 #### `String` object.uniqueId()

-Returns the object's unique entity id, or `nil` if no unique id is set.
-This should be identical to entity.uniqueId(), so use that instead.
+Returns the object's unique entity ID, or `nil` if no unique ID is set.
+Identical to `entity.uniqueId()`.

 ---

 #### `void` object.setUniqueId([`String` uniqueId])

-Sets the objects unique entity id, or clears it if unspecified.
+Sets the object's unique entity ID, or clears it if unspecified.

+**Note:** A world error will be thrown, causing the world to immediately shut down, if the specified unique ID is already used by any other object in the world.
+If done on `init`, the offending object will not be there when the world is loaded again.

 ---